Valley Road station

 Valley Road station is a light rail station in Milton, Massachusetts.
-It serves the MBTA's Ashmont–Mattapan High-Speed Line, a branch of the Red Line.
+It serves the MBTA's Mattapan Line, a branch of the Red Line.
 The station is located off Eliot Street near Valley Road and consists of two side platforms that serve the lines's two tracks.
-Valley Road is the only station on the Line that is not accessible.
+Valley Road is the only station on the line that is not accessible.